travis-ci/docs-travis-ci-com/user/languages/php.md

 ## Build Config Reference

-Have a look at the [PHP](https://config.travis-ci.com/ref/language/php) section in our [Travis CI Build Config Reference](https://config.travis-ci.com/).
+You can find more information on the build config format for [PHP](https://config.travis-ci.com/ref/language/php) in our [Travis CI Build Config Reference](https://config.travis-ci.com/).

 ## Examples